-The acquisition of ESS Projects forming part of the New Pipeline is subject to completion of satisfactory legal, technical and financial due diligence.
+The acquisition of ESS Projects forming part of the Existing Pipeline and the New Pipeline is subject to completion of satisfactory legal, technical and financial due diligence and documentation, which may include, without limitation, entering into and completion of, sale and purchase agreements.
 There can be no guarantee that the Company will invest in, or commit to, these projects.
 See further risk factor entitled "Delay in deployment of proceeds".